Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```
 &nbsp;</br>

-First, in `config.h`, define how many One-Shot on Steroids keys you’ll use and the *one-shot term*:
+First, in `config.h`, define how many One-Shot on Steroids keys you’ll use and the One‑Shot Term:
 ```c
 #define OS_STEROIDS_COUNT 3
 #define OS_STEROIDS_TERM 200